Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 My next idea was to use binwalk with `binwalk -e A_New_Hope.pptx` in order to extract all the images and data from the PowerPoint in order to get a better idea of what this hidden image could be.

-After extracting it, I went to `./_A_New_Hope.pptx.extracted/ppt/media` and we can see the three images from the powerpoint.
+After extracting it, I went to `./_A_New_Hope.pptx.extracted/ppt/media` and we can see the three images from the PowerPoint.

 ![image](https://user-images.githubusercontent.com/101006959/235035609-4ef30a49-8035-437c-94c6-e9e52eaf9ba7.png)